mikropsoft/mikropsoft/README.md

 </h1>

 <div align="center">
- 🌍 Active translator contributing to open-source projects <br><br>
+🌍 I'm an active translator who loves contributing to open-source projects! <br><br>

- 💬 Reach out to me on Telegram
+💬 If you'd like to chat, just reach out to me on Telegram.
+I'd love to hear from you!
 </div>

 <div align="center">